exercism/problem-specifications/CONTRIBUTING.md

    see two commits: First the refactoring, then the added behavior.
 It's fine to put this in the same pull request, unless the refactoring is huge and would make it hard to review both at the same time.
+1. If you are referencing another issue or pull-request, for instance *closes #XXX* or *see #XXX*, please include the reference in the body of the PR, rather than the subject line.
+This is simply because the subject line doesn't support markdown, and so these don't get turned into clickable links.
+It makes it harder to follow and to go look at the related issue or PR.
+1. Please also refer to the guidelines for [commit messages](#commit-messages).

 Once you've submitted a pull request, one or more of the track maintainers will review it.
 Some tracks are less active and might not have someone